Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ### In Order to Start a Run ###

-To start a simulation of water cluster with the TIP5P code, the adjacent 4x4 hydrogen pairs of molecules are summed electrostatically, and also the oxygen pairs are coupled by TIP5P Lennard-Jones potentials.
+To start a simulation of water cluster with the TIP5P code, the adjacent 4x4 hydrogen pairs of molecules are summed electrostatically, and also the oxygen pairs are coupled by TIP5P Lennard-Jones potentials (Ref.
+5).

 1. To get an initial state, we make the size of at least a 6x6x6 water cluster for numerical stability.
 Short-range Coulombic and long-range forces are best separated for interactions, where the short-range